Posted: 11/4/21 | November 4th, 2021

-However, since it’s expensive, a lot of travelers pass Oslo by.
+However, since it’s expensive (it’s one of the most expensive cities in the world), a lot of travelers pass Oslo by.

 1. Take a Free Walking Tour